w3f/General-Grants-Program/enterblock.md

 ### Milestone 3 — Operation and Testing — 1 month — $33,000

-* Applied and tested for copyright registration and sales sites
+* MVP model for copyright registration and sales site for beatsomeone will be released
    * [http://mvp.beatsomeone.com/beatsomeone/index]
-   * Signed MOU with the company

 ## Future Plans
 * Reference site extension and suggestion
   * Additional reference site extensions